 A Washington Post article reveals that the NSA reported the vulnerability that facilitated the spread of WannaCry to Microsoft after discovering that a team hackers stole it from their systems.

-Most of these exploits used Windows weaknesses, and thus their leak in the could have led to big scale.
-To prevent this, the NSA reported the to Microsoft to fix them, as computers used by the US government were also immediately at risk after the leak.
+Most of these exploits used Windows flaws, so their leakage on the internet could have led to large-scale attacks.
+To avoid this, the NSA reported bugs to Microsoft to correct them, as the US Government's computers were also immediately vulnerable to the leak.

-However it was delayed and you can probably understand why.
+However, the service has been delayed and you may understand the word.
 Let's see what happened from the beginning:

 After recognizing the vulnerability, Microsoft developed an update in mid-February and released it updated to supported Windows systems in March, while unsupported versions of Windows could only get the fix if they were covered by a special support license.
 After the massive infection with the WannaCry ransomware which started this month, Microsoft has decided to release this update for all users, including those who are still using Windows XP.

-More worryingly though, the NSA had been using the same vulnerability to hack into Windows systems for at least 5 years before reporting it to Microsoft.
-Of course the defect would remain if the Shadow Brokers hadn't breached the NSA's systems.
+Most worrying, however, was that NSA used the same vulnerability to invade Windows systems for at least 5 years before reporting it to Microsoft.
+Of course, the flaw would remain hidden if Shadow Brokers did not violate NSA systems.

 This is one of the reasons why Microsoft has criticized the NSA and government agencies for not directly reporting security bugs to developers, stressing that systems around the world are becoming vulnerable only because they secretly keep important vulnerabilities for their own hacking programs.